Bassnectar: 2020–present: Hiatus and return

 On July 3, 2020, Ashton announced he was "stepping back" from music following multiple allegations of sexual misconduct, which he denied while acknowledging that "some of my past actions have caused pain."
 The announcement resulted in the cancellation of upcoming appearances, the suspension of his nonprofit Be Interactive, and the removal of several collaborative tracks from streaming platforms.

 After nearly three years of public absence, a new mix titled Music for Optimists was uploaded in January 2023 to the Bassnectar Mixcloud profile.
 Subscribers to his newsletter also received an invitation to a new website, "UnlocktheOtherSide.com," described as a community hub.

 Later that year, Ashton announced a "members-only" two-night concert at Mandalay Bay in Las Vegas (October 6–7, 2023), which marked his first scheduled public performance since 2020.
 The show went ahead alongside the release of his twelfth studio album, The Golden Rule.
 However, a planned October 27–28 show at the Harrah's Cherokee Center in Asheville, North Carolina was cancelled the same day it was announced following public backlash over the abuse allegations.

-Ashton attempted further returns in late 2023 and 2024, including New Year's Eve shows at Palladium Times Square and the announcement of a curated event called "Boombox ATL," but several of these events were cancelled or postponed amid renewed criticism and what was officially cited as "health issues".
+On December 30–31, Bassnectar returned to playing New Year's parties, as he had held since 2011 and continued to do through 2019, when he played a two-night show at the Palladium Times Square.

-In August 2024, a three-day event was announced in Miami, Florida for December 29–31, coinciding with the release of his thirteenth album, No Colors.
-In early 2025, a livestream event and fourteenth album titled Relive Forever were announced with release expected in May 2025.
+The Palladium show was followed up by an announcement a few weeks later for a new curated event, titled "Boombox ATL", which was to be held April 26–27, 2024 at the Gateway Center Arena.
+Subject to similar public outcry as other recent show announcements, this show was subsequently cancelled.
+Following this cancellation, the team attempted to relocate the show to The Theater at Virgin Hotels Las Vegas for the same dates, but on February 16, this show too was postponed, officially citing "health issues."